NavDasa/Implementing_Azure_Solutions/README.md

 15. Assign the NIC Card configuration for the virtual mechines.
 16 .Finally the command to create the VMSS(Virtual mechine scale sets).

+Manage Containers with Azure Container Services:

+Containers are appearing everywhere.
+They're in back-end processing, in web applications, and in security.
+Containers provide the ability to preconfigure a workload infrastructure and run on demand.
+They do all this while sharing compute resources and minimizing setup time and storage costs.

+In this lesson we will cover how to:

+Create and manage container images
+Implement Azure Container Registry
+Migrate container workloads to and from Azure

+1. How to create a container registry from the power shell.
+2. push the docker images to the azure container registry.

+Manage Containers with Azure Container Services - Part 2:

+1. How to deploy a kubernetes cluster into azure container services, how to deploy a container into that cluster.
+2. How to push the containers from the azure container registry to the Kubernetes cluster.

+If one container is good, more is better.
+That is the mantra of Kubernetes.
+Using Kubernetes you can organize a pod of containers to perform a specific task.
+Once it is finished, tear it down.
+Ready to run it again?
+No problem, just spin them all up with a single command.

+In this lesson we will cover how to:

+Deploy a Kubernetes cluster in ACS
+Configure for open-source tooling

+Manage Containers with Azure Container Services - Part 3:

+1. How to scale up ACS Cluster.

+If one container is good, more is better.
+That is the mantra of Kubernetes.
+Using Kubernetes you can organize a pod of containers to perform a specific task.
+Once it is finished, tear it down.
+Ready to run it again?
+No problem, just spin them all up with a single command.

+In this lesson we will cover how to:

+Scale applications using Docker, DC/OS, Swarm, or Kubernetes Monitor Kubernetes by using Microsoft Operations Management Suite (OMS).